 Neuroimaging in headache patients with sudden onset or thunderclap headache (peak intensity within one minute) is recommended by multiple high-quality evidence-based guidelines and moderate-quality evidence.
 Until there is evidence to the contrary, all patients complaining of headache who fulfill one criterion of the Ottawa clinical decision rule should be suspected of having subarachnoid hemorrhage.
 A patient who presents with sudden-onset headache or headache associated with a neurological deficit should have an emergency CT scan.
+CTA should be used to identify an aneurysm or other vascular malformation if there is a subarachnoid hemorrhage.
 MRI with MR angiography can be the first-line exploration if therapeutic management is not delayed.
 If subarachnoid hemorrhage is suspected and the imaging results do not provide evidence for the diagnosis, a lumbar puncture should always be performed, even if the headache has subsided.